Attention high school students: Get a jumpstart on your college career!

 Taking college in high school courses is a wonderful way to get a head start on your college education.
 In addition, you will earn college credit that can be transferred to institutions across the country.

 High school students with a 3.0 or higher GPA are permitted to enroll in credit courses.
-This includes our Career Development Series, Online course offerings, and Dual Enrollment courses.
+This includes our Career Development Series, Online course offerings, and Dual Credit courses.

 Any high school student can enroll in our Career Development Series and Online courses.
-The dual enrollment courses are taught by high school teachers at our partner schools.
+The dual credit courses are taught by high school teachers at our partner schools

-Dual enrollment courses vary by high school.
+Dual credit courses vary by high school.
 Consult your school counselor or teachers for course offerings at your school.
-For a list of the Career Development courses click here.
+For a list of the Career Development courses click here

-To view all Online Courses offered through Francis Worldwide School of Continuing Studies click here.
+To view all Online Courses offered through the Division of Professional Studies click here.

-- The tuition cost for our dual enrollment courses is $58 per credit hour ($174 for a three-credit course).
+• The tuition cost for our dual credit courses is $65 per credit hour ($195 for a three-credit course).

 To apply and register for College in High School courses, you must complete the College in High School Application/Registration form by the associated deadline for the course offering.
 In addition, all tuition costs must be paid in full at registration.